IntegratorBrad/fhir-ai-examples/README.md

 # fhir-ai-examples
 This repository contains examples for Brad Genereaux's talks on FHIR AI.

+DISCLAIMER: AI models generate responses and outputs based on complex algorithms and machine learning techniques, and those responses or outputs may be inaccurate, harmful, biased or indecent.
+You assume the risk of any harm caused by any response or output of the model.
+Do not upload any confidential information or personal data.

 # Example Set 1
 ## Step 1: Set the scene
 Hi ChatGPT, my name is Jimmy - I’m going to give you a series of FHIR messages, and ask you questions as we go through.
 The first one I’ll share is just about me.